psyinfra/onyo/README.md

   environment variable `EDITOR` (`nano` and then `vi` are used as fallbacks).

   TODO: Describe validation
-- `onyo anchor directory`:

-  Creates a file  directory/.anchor to track a folder even if it has no assets.
-- `onyo unanchor directory`:

-  Removes the directory/.anchor file from a folder.
 - `onyo get [--depth num, -d] [--filter key=value[,key=value...], -f] [--machine-readable, -m] [--sort-ascending key, -s | --sort-descending key, -S] key[,key...] [asset | directory]...`:

   Print the requested `key`(s) in tabular form for matching assets.